General Information

 Thank you for visiting my web site!
 Redfeathers began in 1976 with the purchase of my first dog, an Irish Setter named Pam, officially known as Red Feathers Dancing Fire Am. & Can.
 CDX.
 Pam was the perfect first dog for me.
 I had dreamed of an Irish Setter for years, fueled by memories of the movie "Big Red."

-Redfeathers is located in southwestern Illinois, just across the river from St. Louis, Missouri.
+Redfeathers is located in southwestern Illinois, just across the mighty Mississippi from St. Louis, Missouri.
 All of my dogs are beloved members of the family and live in the house with me, not in crates or kennels.
 They are pets first, show dogs second.
-They sleep in the bedroom, claim space on all the furniture and are a very important part of my life.
+They sleep in the bedroom, claim space on all the furniture (including the bed), and are a very important part of my life.
+Irish Setters are definitely my life's passion.

 Agility - In 2005 I ventured into the agility ring for the very first time.
 Gypsy was the first dog I trained in agility and earned agility titles with.
-Currently Tango, Lilly, Sophie and Bridget are active in agility.
+Currently Ava and Rosie are active in agility.
 The sport of agility is very exciting and addicting, both for the dogs and the people.
 It is absolutely the most fun I have had with my dogs, we love it!
 The incredible bond that forms between a dog and handler through the countless hours of training, competing and traveling is difficult to put into words.
-It is the ultimate team sport.
+It is an amazing journey and the ultimate team sport.

-In addition to training and competing with my own dogs, I teach agility classes, attend training seminars and am a member of Gateway Agility Club of Suburban St. Louis.
-I also write an agility column, called Weave Tales, for the Irish Setter Club of America's publication, Memo to Members.
+In addition to training and competing with my own dogs, I teach agility classes and attend training seminars.
+I also write the agility column, which I call Weave Tales, for the Irish Setter Club of America's publication, Memo to Members.
+I wrote the column for six years, from 2010 through 2016, and started again in 2019.

 Sophie, Tango and Lilly - 2008